Semi-analytic modelling of Pop. III star formation and metallicity evolution -- I. Impact on the UV luminosity functions at z = 9-16: Pop. III star formation in MERAXES

 In the equation above, we directly link the star formation rate density (SFRD) for both Pop.
 III and Pop.
 II stars (which we can compute from \textsc{meraxes}) to the LW emissivity summed over the Lyman series.
 This sum accounts for the resonances in the Lyman series (Lyman-n photons will be absorbed and re-emitted as a Lyman$-\alpha$ photon).
 Given the large mean free path of LW photons, we must also account for distant galaxies at higher redshift $z' > z$ with the redshifted spectrum $\nu' = \nu\frac{1+z'}{1+z}$.
 The sum of these two effects causes the peculiar shape of the LW spectrum (see Fig. 2 in \citealt{Qin2020}).
 Following \citet{Barkana2005} we account for all the Lyman resonances with $n \leq 23$.
 Under these approximations we can find the maximum redshift $z_{\rm max}$ from which a LW photon can reach $z$:

 Finally, we need to convert the emissivity into a flux following (\citealt{Qin2020}):

 The approach described above differs from the one in 21cm\textsc{fast} only for the computation of the SFRD.
-In \citet{Qin2020}, the SFRD is estimated from the density field and the collapsed fraction, while in this work, it is computed directly from \textsc{meraxes}, which tracks the formation of each galaxy and its entire star formation history.\footnote{In this work, we are not accounting for the self-shielding of H$_2$, which acts against the H$_2$ photo-dissociation and thus might enhance the molecular cooling in mini-halos (\citealt{Hartwig2015, Chiaki2023}).}\\
+In \citet{Qin2020}, the SFRD is estimated from the density field and the collapsed fraction, while in this work, it is computed directly from \textsc{meraxes}, which tracks the formation of each galaxy and its entire star formation history.\footnote{In this work, we are not accounting for the self-shielding of H$_2$, which acts against the H$_2$ photo-dissociation and thus might enhance the molecular cooling in mini-halos (\citealt{Hartwig2015, Schauer2021, Chiaki2023}) increasing the Pop.
+III SFRD (\citealt{Feathers2023}). \citet{Kulkarni2021} provided a fitting formula for M$_{\rm crit, MC}$ accounting for the H$_2$ self-shielding.
+Since this affects only the LW feedback, the combined effect of the LW background and the streaming velocities in \citet{Kulkarni2021} is not multiplicative as assumed in Eq. \ref{eq:McritMC}}.\\

 Together with the LW background, the main radiative feedback that suppresses star formation is the UV photo-ionization (the ionizing UV background inhibits gas accretion in low-mass halos \citealt{Sobacchi2013}).
 We used the same prescriptions as in M16, which consists of reducing the baryon content through a baryon fraction modifier f$_{\rm mod}$ (that depends on the local ionizing rate and the time when the nearby IGM becomes ionized) that stops the gas infall.
 In difference from the LW feedback, the UV photo-ionization is relevant only during reionization ($z \leq 10$), and it also affects atomic cooling halos as massive as $\sim 10^{9.5} M_\odot$.